robertsward/robertsward/README.md

 - Hi, I’m @robertsward
-- I’m interested in colorizing photos for genealogy
+- I’m interested in
-- I’m currently learning about GitHub.
+- I’m currently learning about
-- I’m looking to collaborate on programing GitHub
+- I’m looking to collaborate on
-- 📫 How to reach me ...
+- How to reach me ...

 <!---
 robertsward/robertsward is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.